Summer tuition is due Monday, May 14, 2012. We encourage you to explore your payment options now and make arrangements as soon as possible.

 See the Office of Financial Aid for more information.

-Installment Payment Plan:
+Promise to Pay Payment Plan:

-The Installment Payment Plan allows you to make one initial down payment followed by installment payments throughout the semester.
+- The Installment Payment Plan allows you to make one initial downpayment followed by installment payments throughout the semester.

-To participate in the Installment Payment Plan:
+To participate in the Promise to Pay Payment Plan:

 Additional information: